GeoResources Journal for Resources, Mining, Tunnelling, Geotechnics, Equipment and Energy

 Escape doors are of central importance when tunnel facilities are planned.
 Apart from functionality and safety, maintenance and service as well as life cycle costs usually extending over 50 years must be taken into consideration.
 Incorporating these aspects into planning at an early stage by clients and contractors contributes substantially to safe, functional and economic solutions.

-Citation Page: 24–30
+Page: 24–30

 Arlberg Road Tunnel in Austria – complex General Overhaul and Retroitting Escapeways